vgvr0/The-Global-Boom-Population-Growth-since-1950/README.md

 ## Acknowledgments

-- The population growth data used in this analysis is sourced from [source name or URL].
 - Thanks to the developers of the Pandas, NumPy, Matplotlib, and Plotly libraries for their valuable contributions to the Python data analysis ecosystem.